gazebosim/gazebo-classic/Migration.md

 1. **gazebo/physics/PhysicsIface.hh**, **gazebo/physics/World.hh**
-    An optional `std::function` argument is added to the API's for initializing worlds. that can be called to directly update the poses of objects in a rendering Scene.
+    An optional `std::function` argument is added to the API's for initializing worlds that can be called to directly update the poses of objects in a rendering Scene.
 See **PhysicsTypes.hh** for the definition of `UpdateScenePosesFunc`.
     + void `physics::init_world`(WorldPtr, UpdateScenePosesFunc = nullptr)